 Creating positive images of children from care

-Our Voices competition, which is now in its third year, is a platform for the voices of children in and around the care system.
+Our Voices competition, which is now in its fourth year, is a platform for the voices of children in and around the care system.
 It promotes a positive image by showcasing young people’s creativity and improving understanding of their experiences.
 The theme for 2019 is 'Growing up'.

 The national writing competition was launched in 2016 to mark Coram Voice’s 40th anniversary and in honour of our founder, Gwen James, who died in 2015.

-In 2017, the theme for the competition was New Beginnings.The winners were announced at an awards ceremony hosted by actor and former Doctor Who star Peter Capaldi.
+In 2018, the theme for the competition was Who or What Makes You Proud.The winners were announced at an awards ceremony hosted by actor and former Doctor Who star Peter Capaldi.